 The target AP MLD shall send an ST execution response to the non-AP MLD after the transfer of the context is completed(#530) (if any).
 The target AP MLD shall include the following in the ST execution response:

-(#522)(#3590)The DLDrainTime (TBD if the value of the DLDrainTime can be set to 0).

 Group keys of the successfully setup links at the target AP MLD.